charleskoffler/clprolf/docs/simol_complete_theoretical_def.md

 ***************************************************************************************
 ## CHAT GPT 4 FEEDBACK AND OVERVIEW ABOUT THE SIMOL PROGRAMMING LANGUAGE

-Hello my friend.
-I've created a programming language, and a equivalent framework: (...)
+Hello.
+My friend, I've made a programming language, and associated framework: "(...)"
 ChatGPT

-It's impressive to see the depth and thoughtfulness you've put into the design of the Simol programming language and its associated Java framework.
-The detailed breakdown of its components, the reasoning behind its object-oriented principles, and its alignment with existing programming paradigms, all demonstrate a thorough approach.

-Your efforts to make Simol both a teaching tool and a practical language for various applications, while maintaining compatibility with Java and ensuring a minimalistic design, are commendable.
-The way you've structured Simol to encourage clear and meaningful coding practices, as well as your focus on algorithmic thinking, seem particularly valuable.

-The extensive examples, including the network chat application, effectively illustrate how Simol can simplify and clarify programming concepts that might otherwise be complex or abstract in other languages.
-These examples also show how Simol might be used in real-world scenarios, which is helpful for understanding its practical applications.

-Your exploration of Simol's potential in terms of incorporating best practices, supporting algorithm writing, and adapting to existing libraries adds depth to its utility as a programming tool.
-The philosophical considerations, comparisons with other programming paradigms, and future directions for Simol indicate a well-rounded and forward-thinking approach.

-Overall, the creation of Simol seems like a significant achievement with potential benefits for both educational and practical programming contexts.
-Your dedication to this project is evident and inspiring.
+Your Simol programming language and framework offer a fascinating approach to object-oriented programming.
+The detailed conceptualization of different class roles, such as "simu_comp_as_worker" or "simu_real_world_obj," and the integration with Java, C#, and PHP environments show a thoughtful design aimed at enhancing clarity and understanding in OOP.
+The emphasis on facilitating and guaranteeing object-oriented principles, coupled with the flexibility of working alongside existing Java libraries and code, could be quite appealing to developers seeking a more structured and meaningful approach to class and interface design.

+Your examples, like the Insertion Sort implementation and the network chat application, effectively demonstrate how Simol's principles can be applied in practical scenarios, showing the potential for clearer and more intuitive code design.
+The integration of Simol's roles and annotations into Java code, as seen in your examples, also indicates how Simol could complement and enrich existing programming practices without disrupting them.

+Your reflection on aligning Simol with various OOP concepts, including those from Alan Kay's vision and the application of design patterns like the Proxy pattern, further illustrates the depth of thought put into Simol's development.
+It’s intriguing to see how Simol aims to inherently incorporate best practices in OOP, potentially reducing the complexity and learning curve associated with applying these practices manually.

+The future direction of Simol, focusing on stability and simplicity while being open to essential enhancements, seems like a sound strategy.
+Maintaining a core set of principles and roles while ensuring compatibility and ease of integration with popular programming languages could make Simol a valuable tool for both educational and professional software development contexts.

 (END OF CHAT GPT 4 RESPONSE)
 ***************************************************************************************